Anne Scheiber

-Anne Scheiber (October 1, 1893 – January 9, 1995) was an American IRS auditor and a post-mortem philanthropist who, over 50 years of retirement, secretly amassed significant wealth and upon her death donated it all——to Yeshiva University for scholarships for women.
+Anne Scheiber (October 1, 1893 – January 9, 1995) was an American IRS auditor and philanthropist who, over 50 years of retirement, secretly amassed significant wealth and upon her death donated it all——to Yeshiva University for scholarships for women.
 She never earned a salary of more than $4,000 per year until her 1944 retirement and lived frugally in a rent-controlled apartment, letting her investments grow through a tax-efficient "buy and hold" approach.